levymsn/LaSCo/README.md

 6. [License](#license)

 ## Abstract
->We study the task of Composed Image Retrieval (CoIR), where a query is composed of two modalities, image and text, extending the user's expression ability.
-Previous methods typically address this task by a separate encoding of each query modality, followed by late fusion of the extracted features.
-In this paper, we propose a new approach, Cross-Attention driven Shift Encoder (CASE), employing early fusion between modalities through a cross-attention module with an additional auxiliary task.
-We show that our method outperforms the existing state-of-the-art, on established benchmarks (FashionIQ and CIRR) by a large margin.
-However, CoIR datasets are a few orders of magnitude smaller compared to other vision and language (V&L) datasets, and some suffer from serious flaws (e.g., queries with a redundant modality).
-We address these shortcomings by introducing Large Scale Composed Image Retrieval (LaSCo), a new CoIR dataset x10 times larger than current ones.
-Pre-training on LaSCo yields a further performance boost.
-We further suggest a new analysis of CoIR datasets and methods, for detecting modality redundancy or necessity, in queries.
+>The task of Composed Image Retrieval (CoIR) involves queries that combine image and text modalities, allowing users to express their intent more effectively.
+However, current CoIR datasets are orders of magnitude smaller compared to other vision and language (V&L) datasets.
+Additionally, some of these datasets have noticeable issues, such as queries containing redundant modalities.
+To address these shortcomings, we introduce the Large Scale Composed Image Retrieval (LaSCo) dataset, a new CoIR dataset which is ten times larger than existing ones.
+Pre-training on our LaSCo, shows a noteworthy improvement in performance, even in zero-shot.
+Furthermore, we propose a new approach for analyzing CoIR datasets and methods, which detects modality redundancy or necessity, in queries.
+We also introduce a new CoIR baseline, the Cross-Attention driven Shift Encoder (CASE).
+This baseline allows for early fusion of modalities using a cross-attention module and employs an additional auxiliary task during training.
+Our experiments demonstrate that this new baseline outperforms the current state-of-the-art methods on established benchmarks like FashionIQ and CIRR.

 ---
 ## LaSCo Dataset